dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   resource class.
 This is typically used to describe regions of interest in images.
   - `isAnnotationOf`: A special variant of _hasLinkTo_.
 It denotes the given resource class as an annotation to another resource class.
-  - `seqnum`: An integer that is used to define a sequence number in an ordered set of instances.
+  - `seqnum`: An integer that is used to define a sequence number in an ordered set of instances, e.g. the ordering of the pages in a bokk (independent of the page naming)

 To sum the `Properties` section up, here we have an example for a complete properties definition:
 ````json